- Home

 If you take out substitutive private health insurance, the liability insurance is sometimes already included in the insurance plan.

-HSBI does not own any dorm rooms or apartments, but in our Housing Guide, you find detailed information and advice on finding accommodation in Germany and formalities that go along with housing.
+HSBI does not own any dorm rooms or apartments, but in our Guide for International Scholars a HSBI, you find detailed information and advice on finding accommodation in Germany and formalities that go along with housing.

 Bring important documents